4d/docs/docs/API/webServerClass.md

 <!-- REF #webServerClass.maxSessions.Syntax -->
 **.maxSessions** : Number<!-- END REF -->

+> This property is not returned in [scalable sessions mode](#scalablesession).

-The <!-- REF #webServerClass.maxSessions.Summary -->maximum number of simultaneous sessions<!-- END REF -->.
-When you reach the limit, the oldest session is closed (and `On Web Close Process` database method is called) if the web server needs to create a new one.
-The number of simultaneous sessions cannot exceed the total number of web processes (maxConcurrentProcesses property, 100 by default)
+The <!-- REF #webServerClass.maxSessions.Summary -->maximum number of simultaneous legacy sessions<!-- END REF -->.
+When you reach the limit, the oldest legacy session is closed (and `On Web Legacy Close Session` database method is called) if the web server needs to create a new one.
+The number of simultaneous legacy sessions cannot exceed the total number of web processes (`maxConcurrentProcesses` property, 100 by default)

 <!-- END REF -->